respondcreate/django-versatileimagefield/README.md

 <img src="{{ object.image.crop.400x400 }}" />
 ```

 Cropped images will respect a **Primary Point of Interest** when they trim image data, ensuring the 'right' part of each image you create is always showing.
-See the **Specifying a Primary Point of Interest (PPOI)** heading below for more details on how to set this value on an instance-by-instance basis.
+See the [**Specifying a Primary Point of Interest (PPOI)**](#specifying-a-primary-point-of-interest-ppoi) section below for more details on how to set this value on an instance-by-instance basis.

-> `VersatileImageField` ships with two Sizers – `crop` and `thumbnail` – but it's super-easy to write your own (see the **Writing Custom Sizers & Filters** for more information).
+> `VersatileImageField` ships with two Sizers – `crop` and `thumbnail` – but it's super-easy to write your own (see the [Writing a Custom Sizer](#writing-a-custom-sizer) section for more information).

 #### Filters ####